 We maintain separate definitions for these stances to differentiate between when your body remains fully animated and when some portion of your anatomy is at rest.
 You will later find that in the Chinese martial arts you are seldom at rest.

-When you have settled into the stance (again assuming the left foot is forward) then your front foot points toward angle 7 and the rear foot generally points back to angle 6.
-Depending on the depth of your stance you might find that both feet point point toward angle 4.
+When you have settled into the stance (again assuming the left foot is forward) then your front foot points toward angle 7 and the rear foot points back in the vicinity of angle 6.
+Depending on the depth of your stance you might find that both feet point toward angle 4.
 You will also likely have a pronounced forward lean while in this stance.

 When learning this stance do not compromise the structure of the stance to allow yourself to settle lower.
 The depth of the stance is not critical initially.
 The form is more important.
 Keep the front leg straight and pull your hips backward.
 By maintaining proper structure you will hasten the stretching required to eventually enable lower stances.
 Go slowly, there is no rush.
 Improve your stretch, balance, and leg strength over time.
 If you have difficulty then practice the stance often, each day seeking a slight improvement.
 You will get there before you know it.